WebSocket Communication Protocol

 • {"type": "llm", "emotion": "happy", "text": "😀"}

-• The server instructs the device to adjust facial animations / UI expressions.
+• Server instructs device to adjust emotion animation / UI expression.

 4. TTS